zqfang/GSEApy/docs/_build/html/_sources/gseapy_tutorial.txt

-.. _example:
+.. _tutorial:

 ======================================
-A Protocol to walk through GSEAPY
+A Protocol to Prepare files for GSEAPY
 ======================================

 As a biological reseacher, I like protocols, so as other reseachers, too.